 In many ways, The Beguiled is the most ‘Sofia Coppola’ that a Sofia Coppola movie has ever been.
-Almost everything she’s done has revealed her fascination with women who are grappling with their hopes and desires within a world they feel isolated from – but none of them have ever stated it so clearly up front.
+Almost everything she’s done has revealed her fascination with women who are grappling with their hopes and desires within a world they feel isolated from ― but none of them have ever stated it so bluntly.

 The youngest, Amy (Oona Laurence), ventures out to pick mushrooms in the film’s opening sequence.
-The serenity of nature and her humming of an innocent tune are backgrounded by the muffled jolts of gunfire.
-In another movie, exposition comes in heavy-handed monologues.
-In a Sofia Coppola movie, exposition is a little girl’s indifference to the sounds of death that surround her.
+The serenity of nature and her innocent humming are backgrounded by the muffled jolts of gunfire.
+In other films, exposition comes in the form of heavy-handed monologues.
+In a Sofia Coppola movie, exposition is a little girl’s indifference to the sounds of death.
 She doesn’t jump at each bullet.
+She goes on as if she is deaf to the sounds.
 There is a title card at the start of the film that announces that the Civil War has been going on for three years, but it’s almost unnecessary.
-The women’s no nonsense attitudes to its consequences is evidence enough of how fully it has permeated their lives, and for how long.
+The women’s no nonsense attitudes to its consequences is evidence enough of how fully it has permeated their lives ― and for how long.

 Amy’s walk is interrupted by the presence of a man.
 Corporal John McBurney (Colin Farrell) is the only man in the film with a name and a face, but both of those things are given enough attention to make up for his vast outnumbering.